 - For each SD, establish the frequency with which the Commission wants to monitor it (e.g. annually, semi-annually, or quarterly). - For each SD, define the month in which monitoring will occur. - For each SD, decide whether the monitoring should occur in a committee or in full Commission meeting. - Based on the steps above, publish an annual SD monitoring calendar. - Provide training to Commissioners, Executive Director and directors on effective monitoring. - Begin monitoring process.

 Phase 3 Timetable:

-April - June: Establish strategic directive performance monitoring system.
+April - June: Establish monitoring system